Health Savings Account (HSA)

 • May not be enrolled in Medicare, Medicaid or Tricare

-• Must not have used VA medical benefits in the past 3 months, with the exception of preventative services or treatment for a service-connected disability.
+• Must not have used VA medical benefits in the past 3 months, with the exception of preventative services or treatment for a service-connected disability

 • Go to hsa.umb.com

-• Click on “Enroll for a new HSA”
+• Click on Enroll for a New HSA

-• Enter the Enrollment Verification # THA0001-143674
+• Enter THA0001-143674 in the Enrollment Verification #

 HSA and Medicare

-It is important to understand how Medicare may impact your HSA before electing a contribution amount or even enrolling in the HDHP medical plan.
+It is important to understand how Medicare may impact your HAS before electing a contribution amount or even enrolling in the HDHP medical plan.
 Once you are enrolled in Medicare, you are not legally allowed to contribute to your HSA.

 If you met the requirements to qualify for Medicare part A but have not yet applied, you may continue to contribute to your HSA past age 65 and postpone applying for Social Security and Medicare until you stop working.
 There is no penalty for this delay if you maintain your current health coverage.